 Science and Technology Academy: A Mott Hall School

-Onsite after-school activities, which include sports, arts and technology offerings are run by the Sports and Arts Foundation.
+After-school activities, which include sports, arts and technology offerings run by the Sports and Arts Foundation.
 The school also provides homework help and academic support sessions after school and on Saturdays.
 There are basketball and baseball teams that compete with other middle schools.
 They invite small, academic based high school come, speak to the students, and support those interested in specialized high schools admissions by providing test prep.
 Some graduates have been admitted to Bronx High School of Science and to Bard High School Early College.

 Daily attendance falls slightly below the citywide average; however, it exceeds that of District 9.
 The teacher attendance is also high, indicating a space where both students and staff enjoy coming.

 A downside: The school is several blocks from the nearest bus stops.

 SPECIAL EDUCATION: Integrated Co-Teaching & self-contained on each grade.
 We saw a self-contained class learning the same curriculum, with the teacher using the same language, but given more time to understand the process and think through the answer.
 Participation was as strong as the general ed classes.